Yandex Cloud

 7. Under Shared metadata, provide the keys from the metadata file that are not related to the agent or the customer.

-By default, connections include required keys with the date, direction, and language of the call.
-In the Name in the system field, enter the name the key will have in SpeechSense.
+By default, connections include required keys as per the template you select.
+In the Name in the system field, enter a name the key will have in SpeechSense.
 You can also add a description, if required.

 To specify additional metadata, click Add key.
 Make sure to enter the new key name and select a metadata type.